Silent Spring Institute: Background

 The only independent research institute dedicated to studying breast cancer prevention, Silent Spring Institute has established a reputation for exemplary research.
 In keeping with Silent Spring's commitment to collaboration between scientists and activists, researchers report individual exposure results to all individuals and communities participating in its studies.
-It has become a pioneer in developing ethical methods for communicating results when the health implications are uncertain.
+The institute has become a pioneer in developing ethical methods for communicating results when the health implications are uncertain.
 In 2000, Silent Spring's research was honored with a U.S. Environmental Protection Agency Environmental Merit Award.

+Silent Spring Institute states their research “produce[s] new knowledge about the health risks associated with cancer-causing chemicals where we live, work, and play,” and they “[develop] new technologies and methods for reducing exposures to hazardous chemicals and helping manufacturers create safer products.”
+The organization’s core values are 1) prioritizing prevention, 2) focusing on women’s health, 3) supporting communities, and 4) pursuing environmental justice.

-The papers of Silent Spring Institute from 1988 to 2006 are archived at the Schlesinger Library at Harvard, which has prepared a detailed finding aid.
+The research papers of Silent Spring Institute from 1988 to 2006 are archived at the Schlesinger Library at Harvard, which has prepared a detailed finding aid.